Find out what Project FeederWatch is, its history, and more

-In the fall, Joyanne saw firsthand how environmental shifts can bring the extraordinary to her own backyard when a Brambling ventured 200 miles inland to her village on the Innoko River.
+Joyanne saw firsthand how environmental shifts can bring the extraordinary to her own backyard when a Brambling ventured 200 miles inland to her village on the Innoko River.
 This type of Eurasian finch typically winters in southern Europe, North Africa, northern Pakistan, northern India, China, and Japan, though occasionally a few will wander into Alaska along the western Aleutian Islands.
-In the past, four sightings were reported on the mainland in the coastal villages of Anchorage, Homer, on Kodiak Island, and in Petersburg in the Southeast, but this was a first for Shageluk.
+Four sightings have been reported on the mainland in the coastal villages of Anchorage, Homer, on Kodiak Island, and in Petersburg in the Southeast, but this was a first for Shageluk.

-For over a decade, Joyanne has participated in Citizen Science projects like Project FeederWatch, in which her students engage in the study of wildlife migration and local habitat.
+For over a decade, Joyanne has participated in Citizen Science projects like Project FeederWatch with her class, help her students learn about wildlife migration and local habitat.
 FeederWatching from their classroom windows, her students study the “fly-ways” and feeding patterns of the birds that visit.
 By the time the Brambling arrived in her backyard, Joyanne says her students were “pretty savvy already about the possible route the bird took” to Shageluk.
 Having studied the weather systems that roll up the Aleutians, her students concluded the Brambling was probably “just blown off course in one of the storms.”

-As for tips she would give to other FeederWatchers, Joyanne suggests putting feeders in areas where birds can escape in order to eat: “Often the birds will chow down at the feeders but if something threatens their dining they like to have those tall trees right there to fly to.”
-Hanging her feeders in and around trees, she keeps them stocked with black-oil sunflower seeds and sometimes combines millet and wild bird seed to see what they attract.
-In addition, she provides suet and spreads peanut butter on a nearby tree branch for the birds.
+Joyanne suggests putting feeders near cover: “Often the birds will chow down at the feeders, but if something threatens their dining, they like to have those tall trees right there to fly to.”
+Hanging her feeders in and around trees, she keeps them stocked with black-oil sunflower seeds and sometimes combines millet and wild bird seed to see what the seeds will attract.
+In addition, she provides suet and spreads peanut butter on a nearby tree branch.
 When asked what attracted the Brambling to her feeders, she suspected it was the sunflower seeds, though she says, “The Alaska Bird Observatory people told me it was probably after the millet.”

 Though Joyanne was heartbroken to see the Brambling go after spending a month at her feeders, she is still enjoying the discussion it stirred up in her classroom and the excitement it brought to Shageluk.